School Hours and School Lunch

 When returning to school after an illness, children should be fit and able to participate in all activities including outdoor games and playtimes.
 There may of course need to be exceptions to this rule, but if you are in doubt, please contact the school for advice.

-The named First Aiders who administer basic First Aid in school when necessary are Mrs Adams and Mrs Carter.
+The named Paediatric First Aiders who administer First Aid in school when necessary are Mrs Adams, Mrs Nicholls, Mrs Pearcy, Miss Scuffham and Mrs Carter.
 Parents will be contacted and informed after an accident if the First Aider deems it necessary.
 Bumps on the head are always reported to parents.
 Accidents are also recorded in the school Accident Book.

 Staff are not allowed to routinely administer any medicines to children in school.
-Antibiotics and penicillin are never allowed in school because we have staff and children with allergies.
+Penicillin is not allowed in school because we have staff and children with allergies.
 However, an exception is made for asthma inhalers, Epipens and Calpol.
 In this case all staff will be trained to administer the medication.
 Parental permission and dates and times of administration of medicines will be recorded, dated and signed and kept in the Administration of Medicines file in the school office.

 Emergency contact information